We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Chlamydia is a common but preventable sexually transmitted infection (STI).
-It is rare for a person to get chlamydia in the throat, and while some tests can screen for this with a throat swab, many tests do not.
-A person can test for chlamydia at home or at a health clinic.
+It is rare for a person to get chlamydia in the throat, and people can test for the infection at home or a health clinic.

 This article looks at the symptoms of chlamydia, discussing chlamydia of the throat and when to test.
 It also looks at four home testing kits for chlamydia and what they involve.

 Chlamydia is the most frequently reported bacterial STI in the United States.
 The Centers for Disease Control and Prevention (CDC) estimate there were